• Skip to primary navigation

 • Milk: use any milk that you like.
 I like to use coconut milk because it has a perfectly creamy, rich texture but you can use other milks such as almond milk, cashew milk, oat milk, or soy milk.

-• Nut butter: I prefer to use peanut butter, almond butter or cashew butter for this protein overnight oats recipe but you can use any nut butter or seed butter that you like.
+• Nut butter: I prefer to use peanut butter, almond butter or cashew butter for this overnight oats recipe but you can use any nut butter or seed butter that you like.
+Be sure to use unsweetened nut or seed butter for these oats.
+I also prefer to use a smooth nut butter, but if you like a chunky texture then you could use a chunky nut butter instead.

-• Ground flax seeds: flax seeds are a nice addition to these overnight oats because they’re filled with omega-3 fatty acids and fiber, which helps to improve digestive health.
-They also add a nice texture to this overnight oatmeal recipe.
+• Ground flax seeds: flax seeds are a nice addition to these overnight oats because they're filled with omega-3 fatty acids and fiber.
+They also add a nice texture to this recipe.
+Instead of flax seeds you could use chia seeds instead.

-• Sweetener: honey and maple syrup are great options for this recipe.
-If you’re following a vegan diet, use maple syrup.
+• Sweetener: honey or maple syrup are great options to naturally sweeten this oatmeal and keep it refined sugar free.
+If you're following a vegan diet, use maple syrup.

-• Additional toppings: I recommend bananas, berries or chocolate chips!
+• Additional toppings: I recommend bananas, berries or chocolate chips, whichever you prefer!

 First, add all of the ingredients to a bowl or mason jar and stir well to combine.

-• The longer you leave these overnight oats in the fridge, the more liquid they will absorb.
+• The longer you let these oats set in the fridge, the more liquid they will absorb.
 Depending on how long you refrigerate them you may need to add a bit more milk before serving to give them the consistency you like.

 • You can eat these overnight oats cold or heat them before serving.